erosenbaum97/FinalProject/README.md

 ## Instructions for Replication
 -----------------------------
 * Create a data folder where all datasets will be kept
-* Install all packages and run data as
+* Install all packages and run code as